TukuToi/tukutoi-cp-directory-integration/readme.md

 ### 1.4.0
 [Added] AJAX loading the plugins list when empty or refreshing list.
+[Added] CRON daily event to check for new plugins/updates.
 [Fixed] Missing (if available) GitHub Authentication when requesting readme.* files.

 ### 1.3.1